Engin-Boot/capture-behavior-of-a-visit-counter-Azimcharoliya/needs-director.md

   Given the hospital has visitor count sensor system working\
   When the director requests to reserve parking slots\
-  Then check avaliablity of parking spots if available then reserve the spots else display parking slots not available to director and notify the director when the parking spots are available.
+  Then check availablity of parking spots if available then reserve the spots else display parking slots not available to director and notify the director when the parking spots are available.